 Back in the “old days,” drivers would deliver your freight in the mornings and make pickups in the afternoon.
 But, as time went on, the pickup and delivery (P&D) process evolved.
-A delivery appointment is no longer just a phone call where carriers let customers know they will be by that day.
+Scheduling a freight appointment is no longer just a phone call where carriers let customers know they will be by that day.
 Instead, they are typically a clerically intensive process for LTL carriers like Old Dominion Freight Line.

 When making a scheduled delivery time at larger retail shippers, appointment clerks will log onto a specialized portal with a username and password so they can provide the consignee with all the purchase order (PO) numbers on the trailer, the driver’s name, and the trailer number.